Sunday 21 Nov 1993

 James shrugged.
 "I could smell the potions in the food and drink.
 The jinxes and hexes weren't that bad."

 Susan hiccupped, trying to dry her tears with her hands.
-"Yes they were.
-Merlin you have the worst singing voice ever."
+"Yes, they were.
+Merlin, you have the worst singing voice ever.
+Never get hit with the opera jinx again."
 James gave an indignant exclamation but Susan pressed on.

 "I know now you were smelling it out.
 I figured that out after… After our last talk in this room, but at the time we wondered why you didn't do anything.
 Then you struck back in a way that stopped everything.
-Honestly I am surprised they didn't retaliate back for that."
+Honestly, I'm surprised they didn't retaliate back for that."

 "That opened a lot of eyes you know.
 The politics what they are, Hogwarts being what it is, everyone that matters had their eyes on you.
 Then you go and change Professor Binns that same day.
 You were a whirlwind of power and confidence.
-When you asked me to Hogsmeade of course I said yes."
+You might not be the best looking boy in school, but when you asked me to Hogsmeade of course I said yes."

 "It was a great date you know."
 She said somewhat wistfully her eyes with a far away look.
 "Almost storybook in a way."

 "Here."
 He was tossing it over to her.
 "Professor Binns will be glad to hear that.
 It was his advice I used to plan it."
-Susan eyes widened in surprise.
+Susan's eyes widened in surprise.

 "Then the rabbit, the dog, and the dementors happened.
 When I woke the next day in the hospital wing, I prayed what I saw was wrong because the truth terrified me.
 My Auntie and her allies voted for stronger laws against Werewolves time and again when it came up.
-So many harmed in the past by the likes of Greyback.
-Now it was possible the boy I had a crush on was one of those monsters.
+So many harmed in the past by the likes of Greyback and his pack.
+Now, it was possible the boy I had a crush on was one of those monsters.
 A monster going to class and sleeping just a few yards from where I was."
 Susan continued rambling.
 James just let her go.
-This was an eye opening experience in a few ways.
+This was an eye-opening experience in a few ways.
 He hadn't really cared what effect it all had on Susan, but maybe he should have.

 "By the end of that first week, you had most of the second years hanging out with you willingly.
 At the same time we, the third years, were starting to drift apart.
 I was avoiding you, so Hannah joined in.
-Zacharias and Meagan did likewise because if I was avoiding you there must be a reason.
+Zacharias and Meagan did likewise.
+If I was avoiding you, there must be a reason, even if I wouldn't say why.
 Ernie is Zacharias' best friend, where one goes the other will follow.
 Justin has always been a bit on the outside so he drifted off as he is like to do.
 I think he was spending time with Dean Thomas in Gryffindor, playing footing balls or something like that."

 "Then there was my trio of friends."
 James supplied.